janholo/sudoku-solver/README.md

 # SudokuSolver

-This is a sudoku solver written in react with material-ui
+This is a sudoku solver written in react with material-ui.

 ## Available Scripts